xonixx/xonixx.github.io/awk_tech_notes.md

 # AWK technical notes

+## Lack of GC (not needed)
-Surprisingly, the AWK language does not require a GC for its implementation.
-Same as sh/bash.
+Surprisingly, the AWK language does not need a GC (garbage collector) for its implementation.
+By the way, same as sh/bash.
+I learned this remarkable fact from the [oilshell blog](https://www.oilshell.org/blog/tags.html?tag=awk#awk).

+I'm pretty sure, it was designed on purpose to not require a GC!
+Probably, the most substantial consequence is that you are disallowed to return an array from a function.

+This is because AWK semantics implies deterministic memory allocation.

-The secret here is that the language, roughly speaking, simply lacks the ability to do 'new', that is dynamically allocate objects on heap.
+[//]: # (This is because the language, roughly speaking, simply lacks the ability to do 'new', that is dynamically allocate objects &#40;on heap&#41;. )

 For example, an associative array is declared simply by the fact of using the corresponding variable as an array.

 ```awk
 arr["a"] = "b"